tobilg/sql-workbench-embedded/README.md

 });
 ```

-### Available Theme Colors
+### Available Theme Properties

-When defining custom themes, you can override any of these CSS colors:
+When defining custom themes, you can override any of these properties:

+**Color Properties:**

 - `bgColor` - Main background color
 - `textColor` - Primary text color